Plant Growth Factors: Light

 Explain the science behind the following gardening questions:

-2. Why is my flowerbed doing poorly?
+o Why is my flowerbed doing poorly?
 I planted it with a variety of semi-shade annuals since it gets sun only in the afternoon.
 Plant growth is minimal and foliage is bleached out.
-The impatiens wilt even when the soil is moist.
+The impatiens plants wilt even when the soil is moist.

-3. I sheer my shrubs a couple of times a year into nice rounded shapes.
+o I shear my shrubs a couple of times a year into nice rounded shapes.
 Why are they becoming thick woody stems at the base with lots of dead twigs?

 The quality, intensity, and duration of light directly impact plant growth.

 Light quality refers to the color or wavelength reaching the plant's surface.
 A prism (or raindrops) can divide sunlight into respective colors of red, orange, yellow, green, blue, indigo and violet.

 Red and blue have the greatest impact on plant growth.
 Green light is least effective (the reflection of green light gives the green color to plants).
 Blue light is primarily responsible for vegetative leaf growth.
 Red light, when combined with blue light, encourages flowering.